 Nolan Ryan Fight vs. Robin Ventura

 Ventura was one of baseball’s top hitters at the time.
 The 26-year-old Ventura was coming off his first All-Star game appearance and was on his way to a third-straight Gold Glove.
-However, none of those credentials saved him from the pummeling of a lifetime at Arlington Stadium.
+However, none of those credentials saved him from the pummeling of a lifetime at Arlington Stadium on August 4, 1993.

 Nolan Ryan was a living legend.
 The 46-year-old was in his 27th and final Major League season, and the ink on his Hall-of-Fame resume was already drying.
 Using an untouchable fastball, the 1969 World Series champion amassed 5,714 career strikeouts and seven no-hitters — both are untouchable MLB records — to go along with allowing just a .204 career batting average to opposing hitters.
 Again, another MLB record for the Hall of Famer.
 I guess landing a few uppercuts to Ventura’s head was just icing on the cake.